moliche/moliche/README.md

 --->

 # 💫 About Me:
+• I'm a passionate college student from Caracas, Venezuela pursuing a Bachelors degree in Computer Science with a minor in Data Science.
+I've got big dreams of becoming a software engineer at Google, and this GitHub page is my journey towards that goal.
+Here, you'll find a collection of my projects, code snippets, and explorations in the world of programming.
 • I’m currently studying at CU Boulder <br>• I’m looking to collaborate on machine learning projects <br>   to improve my understanding on the subject.<br> •On my free time I enjoy playing sports, hiking and relaxing watching a show.